COVID-19: Compliance Alerts

 The District of Columbia has enacted an emergency ordinance that requires employers with 50-499 employees to provide paid leave to employees impacted by COVID-19.
-The emergency ordinance takes effect immediately and expires on July 9, 2020.
+The emergency ordinance also temporarily expands the D.C.
+Family and Medical Leave Act (DCFMLA).
+The emergency ordinance took effect immediately and expires on August 25, 2020.

 DC's Accrued Sick and Safe Leave Act ("the Act") requires employers to provide paid leave for an absence resulting from:

 - An employee's, or their family member's, physical or mental illness, injury, or medical condition;